 SAP then started its virtualization and cloud management program with the aim to provide enabling technology.
 As a result, a new, powerful tool is now available, which is also based on the above virtualization concepts.
 With SAP Landscape Virtualization Management software, you can not only just manage your systems, but also fully automate repetitive, cumbersome tasks such as system copies.
+Post-copy steps are also automated and may be customized to customers' specific needs.
 You can gain unprecedented visibility and control over your SAP and non-SAP systems in both traditional and virtual infrastructures.
 This tool is meant to enable customers to boost their datacenter management efficiency and agility and further reduce their operating costs.

 SAP Systems in Virtual and Cloud Environments

 More and more customers operate their SAP applications on virtualization solutions and technologies from SAP partners to optimize their datacenter operations.
 Furthermore, SAP supports specified applications in an Infrastructure as a Service (IaaS) environment released by SAP.

 For a support overview on the operation of your SAP application in a virtual, private or public cloud (IaaS) environment, see the following document: